wp-plugins/metabox-header-color/readme.txt

 == Description ==

-Change the color for the metabox headers
+Change the color for the metabox headers.
+MU-compatible

 == Installation ==